-Training is a critical component of any prevention strategy.
-Training is necessary for employees, supervisors, and the staff members of each department who may be involved in responding to an incident of workplace violence.
-Training and instruction on workplace violence ensures all staff are aware of potential hazards and how to protect themselves and their co-workers through established prevention and control measures.
+Each of the components above is necessary for employees, supervisors, and the staff members of each department who may be involved in responding to an incident of workplace violence to gain the KSAs to effectively fulfill their VPP responsibilities.

 |Providing appropriate training informs employees that management will take threats seriously, encourages employees to report incidents, and demonstrates management's commitment to deal with reported incidents.|

 While most everyone agrees there are clear warning signs before most acts of workplace violence, what action should be taken varies.
 Nevertheless, making information available to your employees about the potential for violence in the workplace, how to recognize the early warning signs of a troubled or potentially violent person, and how to respond to such a person, could save a life.